 Durango and Silverton Railroad Backpacker trains to Needleton & Elk Park

-All summits in the Needle Mountains require varying amounts of mountaineering skills; those attempting any of them should be mindful of the hazards of afternoon thunderstorms, sudden drops in temperature, and precipitous terrain.
+Please be aware that all summits in the Needle Mountains require varying amounts of mountaineering skills; and those attempting any of them should be mindful of the hazards of afternoon thunderstorms, sudden drops in temperature, and precipitous terrain.

 Needle Creek Trail